You are here: Home » Society » Media » Discussing Ramadan on Radio in Arizona

 Click here to listen

 Born and raised in Lebanon, Hlayhel began attending study circles at his local mosque when he was ten.
 He came to the United States at 17 and studied electrical engineering at the University of Houston.
-Hlayhel studied traditional sciences of Aqeedah (Islamic creed), Fiqh (Islamic law) and Nahw (Arabic grammar) under several scholars.
-Now a computer engineer, Hlayhel is a part-time imam at the Islamic Center of the Northeast Valley in Phoenix, president of the Arizona chapter of the Council on American Islamic Relations (CAIR-AZ), husband and father of four.
-His current topics of interest include positive Islam, interfaith, and countering Islamophobia.
+At its MSA, he met Sh Yasir Qadhi and worked together to raise Islamic awareness on campus.
+Hlayhel studied traditional sciences of Aqeedah (Islamic creed), Fiqh (Islamic law) and Nahw (Arabic grammar) under Sh Waleed Basyouni and Sh Waleed Idriss Meneese among others.
+After settling in Phoenix AZ, he worked tirelessly, in the capacity of a board member then a chairman, to revive the then dead AZ chapter of CAIR in order to face the growing Islamophobia in that state and to address the resulting civil right violations.
+Today, he's considered the second founder of a strong CAIR-AZ.
+In addition, Hlayhel is a part-time imam at the Islamic Center of the Northeast Valley in Phoenix, husband and father of four.
+His current topics of interest include positive Islam, youth coaching, and countering Islamophobia.

 As a recent convert, many of the questions brought up by the host are asked to me by my non-muslim family and friends.
 Because I’m continuing to learn everything that Islam entails, I don’t always have the best info to back up my answers.
 I will share this link with them and insh’Allah they will understand better.